 Maturity options of 25 or 20 years are available on the SBA 504 debenture which include commercial real estate.
 10 year maturity options are available on equipment only deals and are subject to a useful life of at least 10 years.

-Maturities of 10 and 20 years are available on the SBA 504 debenture, depending on the useful life of the assets.
-A minimum of 10 years is required from the private lender on real estate financing and 7 years on machinery and equipment.
+A minimum of 10 years is required from the private lender on real estate financing and 7 years on machinery and equipment projects.

-The small business concern must provide at least 10% of the project cost as equity or subordinated debt.
-This can be in the form of equity from the business itself or the borrower’s personal resources and other sources may provide a loan for the borrower’s equity contribution.
+The down payment can be in the form of equity from the business itself or the borrower’s personal resources.
+If necessary, other sources may provide a loan for the borrower’s equity contribution.

 The SBA 504 loan is secured with a lien on real estate and equipment assets.
 If credit is unusually risky, additional collateral may be required.